-- Original fences should be retained and conserved, wherever feasible.
-Where it is not feasible, new fences will be permitted where the following conditions are satisfied: - o original location, materials, style and design is retained - complies with City by-laws - Restoration of fencing, original to the property, will be permitted where it can be supported by historical documentation and is in keeping with the existing style and materials within the Village - Fencing, in keeping with traditional fencing styles within the Village, when required for safety and security, will be permitted where the following conditions are satisfied: - sited within the boundary of the private property - constructed of fence materials which currently exist within the Village - complies with City by-laws - Privacy fencing will be permitted in areas where it cannot be viewed from the public realm
+- Original fences should be retained and conserved wherever feasible.
+However, where it is not feasible, new fences will be permitted where the following conditions are satisfied: - o original location, materials, style and design is retained - o complies with City by-laws

+- Restoration of fencing original to the property will be permitted where it can be supported by historical documentation and is in keeping with the existing style and materials within the Village. - Fencing, in keeping with traditional fencing styles within the Village, when required for safety and security will be permitted where the following conditions are satisfied: - o sited within the boundary of the private property; - o constructed of fence materials which currently exist within the Village; - o complies with City by-laws - Privacy fencing will be permitted in areas where it cannot be viewed from the public realm